kubernetes-sigs/aws-efs-csi-driver/examples/kubernetes/encryption_in_transit/README.md

 ## Encryption in Transit
-This example shows how to make a static provisioned EFS persistence volume (PV) mounted inside container with encryption in transit enabled.
+This example shows how to make a static provisioned EFS persistent volume (PV) mounted inside container with encryption in transit configured.

-**Note**: this example requires Kubernetes v1.13+
+**Note**: this example requires Kubernetes v1.13+ and driver version > 0.3.
+For driver versions <= 0.3, encryption in transit is enabled (or disabled) by adding (or omitting) mountOption "tls" to (or from) a PV.

 ### Edit [Persistence Volume Spec](./specs/pv.yaml)